Hung-Yun/LFSCV/README.md

 1. **FSCV data**: The data exported from HDCV.
 Each file corresponds to the FSCV response of a fixed concentration or condition (different pH value) of solutes such as DA, NE, or 5-HT.
 Since we are using Octaflow with 16 channels, there will be 16 distinct files of FSCV data for each session of calibration data.
 2. **EN data**: The FSCV data should be preprocessed according to Kishida's paper.
 A short snippet of data should be extracted from each file of the FSCV data.
 Also, all the 16 files are concatenated.
 We will also prepare a corresponding file of the concentration for each sample.
-3. **All data**: For each session, there will be exactly one pair of EN data (E##_YYYYMMDD_FSCV.npy and E##_YYYYMMDD_CONC.npy).
+3. **Resampled data**: For each session, there will be exactly one pair of EN data (E##_YYYYMMDD_FSCV.npy and E##_YYYYMMDD_CONC.npy).
 However, in order to train an EN model, we need multiple sessions of data to maximize the generalizability.
 Therefore, we concatenate the chosen EN_data as All_data, which still requires further processing to be qualified for EN modeling.
-4. **Resampled data**: After concatenation, we need to resample the data so that the concentration in y is normal about a specified value with a specified variance.
+After concatenation, we need to resample the data so that the concentration in y is normal about a specified value with a specified variance.
 More details can be found in Kishida paper's SI.

 ## Workflow
 1. **Random_concentration.py**: We use it to determine the concentration profile of that in vitro session.
 2. **Octaflow_preprocess.py**: After collecting and exporting in vitro calibration data (aka the FSCV_data), we use it to transform them into EN_data.
 The preprocessing involves in an optional manual cleaning, which is to take actions for a run, either choosing a snippet other than 75-115 seconds of data or dropping the entire run.
 3. **Elastic_net.py**: After processing and exporting multiple npy files in the EN_data files, we are ready to perform EN regression.

+## Contact
+File any issues with the [issue tracker](https://github.com/Hung-Yun/EN_FSCV/issues).
+For any questions or problems, please contact [Hung-Yun Lu](https://github.com/Hung-Yun).

+## Reference
+- Kishida, K. T., Saez, I., Lohrenz, T., Witcher, M. R., Laxton, A. W., Tatter, S. B., White, J. P., Ellis, T. L., Phillips, P. E., & Montague, P. R. (2016).
+[Subsecond dopamine fluctuations in human striatum encode superposed error signals about actual and counterfactual reward](https://doi.org/10.1073/pnas.1513619112).
+Proceedings of the National Academy of Sciences of the United States of America, 113(1), 200–205.
+- Montague, P. R., & Kishida, K. T. (2018).
+[Computational Underpinnings of Neuromodulation in Humans](https://doi.org/10.1101/sqb.2018.83.038166).
+Cold Spring Harbor symposia on quantitative biology, 83, 71–82.